ArjunJunna/zodiac-hub/README.md

 # ZODIAC - Community App

-[Zodiac Live Link](https://zodiac-hub.vercel.app) - One stop place for all zodiac discussions.
+[Zodiac Live Link](https://zodiac-hub.vercel.app) - A community for all the zodiacs.
+Subscribe to your favorite community forums, post your thoughts and have discussions with like minded people.

 ## Features